velvetroom/clean-architecture/README.md

 import CleanArchitecture
 ```

-Create a class that implements _InteractorProtocol_ and add the required boiler plate of interactors:
+Create a class that implements InteractorProtocol and add the required boiler plate:

 ```
 class Interactor:InteractorProtocol {